 People get confused about organic food, and no wonder!
-One day, you’ll read that anything less than the USDA organic seal on your food and you’re practically poisoning yourself.
-The next day, you’ll hear that organic food isn’t worth the extra green because it isn’t any more nutritious than the conventional stuff.
+Some people say that anything less than the USDA organic seal on your food and you’re practically poisoning yourself.
+Others claim organic food isn’t worth the extra green because it isn’t any more nutritious than conventional food.

 Personally, I’m a big supporter of organic food.
 Yes, I know, it costs more.
 It may or may not be more nutritious.
 And sometimes, the organic produce at the store doesn’t look as good as the conventional.

 But do you know why?
-The conventional stuff is doused in chemicals so it doesn’t get bruised or bugged.
-Those pesticides and herbicides and waxy coatings that trap the chemicals and prevent bruises are killing the birds and the bees and us.
+The conventional produce is doused in chemicals so it doesn’t get bruised or bugged.
+Those pesticides, herbicides, and waxy coatings that trap the chemicals and prevent bruises, are killing the birds, the bees and us.
 I’d rather eat the natural version, thanks.

 I’m no Pollyanna, even if I do tend to be a bright-eyed optimist.
 No system is perfect, but the occasional bad-seed organic farm doesn’t mean you trash the concept.
 Buying and eating organic means you put fewer pesticides and other noxious chemicals into that beautiful body of yours, and into the pure and perfect bodies of your children.
 Is there any better reason to spend an extra two bucks on that bag of apples, even if they don’t look perfect enough for a magazine cover?